-nourished by our work, our patience, our love;
+nourished by our work, our patience and our love,

-that they enlighten our lives and the lives of others;
+may they enlighten our lives and those of others;

-such could be the prayer of every human being, such is mine.
+that is my prayer and it could be the prayer of every human being.